Normally, files are attached using the Attachments Object. This allows a Method user to attach the file manually via drag-and-drop.

 Parameters

-▶ Select a table: The table which holds the record you want to attach a file to.
+Select the table from the dropdown that holds the record you want to attach the file to.

-▶ Attachment URL: The URL of the file to be attached to the record.
+The URL of the file to be attached to the record.
 This should be a direct link to the file and not a file on a virtual drive such as Google Drive or Dropbox.
+Value can be typed in or specified by an action result or control.

 Notes